gloveboxes/mslearn-module-generator/README.md

 The Module definition file is a yaml file that describes the Module and Units.
 The Module definition file is used by the generator to create the Module structure and metadata.

-The Module definition file contains the following sections:
+The learn Module definition file describes the following:

 - The Learn Module metadata.
 For example, the Learn Module date, author, description, etc.
-- `units` - the Units that make up the Module.
-The Unit title, description, and the name of the associated markdown or knowledge check file.
+- The Units that make up the Module including their metadata.
+The title, description, and the name of the markdown or knowledge check file.

 Here is an example of a Module definition file: